Creating custom node from subflow in Node-RED

 — — — — — — — — — — — — — — — — — — — — —

-To load the `cowsay2` module, input the `cowsay2` to the “Setup” tab of the function node.
+To load the `cowsay2` module, input the `cowsay2` as the module name after clicking the “+add” button on the “Setup” tab of the function node.

 In addition to the function node, connect the inject node and the debug node to complete the flow.
 Prior to executing the flow, click the deploy button to apply the flow to the backend.